kedarawale/kedarawale/README.md

 ###

 I am a passionate Data Scientist and Software Engineer pursuing a Master's in Computer Science at Florida State University.
 With a strong background in machine learning, big data analytics, and software development, I thrive on solving complex problems and creating innovative solutions.
 I'm currently expanding my expertise in Cloud Technologies and Machine Learning.
-I'm particularly excited about the rapid advancements in Large Language Models (LLMs) and machine learning, and actively exploring their applications in various domains.
-In my free time, I enjoy working on AI-powered projects and contributing to open-source initiatives, always seeking to push the boundaries of technology and stay at the forefront of these emerging fields.- 🎓 I'm pursuing a Master's in Computer Science at Florida State University<br>- - 📚 I'm currently learning advanced algorithms and data science techniques<br>- ⚡ In my free time, I work on AI-powered projects and contribute to open-source</p>
+In my free time, I enjoy working on AI-powered projects and contributing to open-source initiatives, always seeking to push the boundaries of technology and stay at the forefront of these emerging fields.</p>

 ###